 Employees (except Deputy Public Defenders) newly appointed prior to October 31 shall be credited with four (4) standard workdays as floating holidays for that fiscal year.
 Any employee appointed between November 1 and February 28 (29) shall be credited with two (2) standard workdays as floating holidays for the balance of that fiscal year.
 Any employee appointed between March 1 and May 31 shall be credited with one (1) standard workday as a floating holiday for the balance of that fiscal year.
-Any employee appointed between of that fiscal year.
 Any employee appointed between June 1 and June 30 shall receive no floating holiday for that fiscal year.